-When you give a presentation, does your audience have to wait for you?
 Time is a relevant factor of the communication process in your speech.
-The best way to show your audience respect is to honor the time expectation associated with your speech.
+How slowly or quickly do you speak?
+Which tempo expresses enthusiasm and excitement as compared to a lack of engagement?
+When you give a presentation, does your audience have to wait for you to start or remain seated when you go 15 minutes overtime?
+The best way to show your audience respect is to honour the time expectation associated with your speech.
 Always try to stop speaking before the audience stops listening; if the audience perceives that you have "gone over time," they will be less willing to listen.
 This in turn will have a negative impact on your ability to communicate your message.